ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

 For BT action nodes that do *not* utilize ROS 2 action interfaces, use the ``BT::ActionNodeBase`` base class itself.

 The ``BTActionNode`` class provides 5 virtual methods to use, in addition to the information provided in the constructor.
-Lets learn more about the methods needed to write a BT action plugin.
+Let's learn more about the methods needed to write a BT action plugin.

 +----------------------+----------------------------------------------------------------------------+-------------------------+
 | **method**           | **Method description**                                                     | **Required?**           |